pivotal/kubernetes-image-mapper/README.md

 the image references in the application's pods according to a mapping which is configured using custom resources.

 To do:
-- [ ] Configure mutating admission webhook (see below)
 - [ ] Additional features - see [issues](https://github.com/pivotal/kubernetes-image-mapper/issues)

 For more context, please see the image relocation repository's [README](https://github.com/pivotal/image-relocation).

 ## Details
-This repository consists of a MutatingAdmissionWebhook (under development - see below) which rewrites kubernetes pods to use relocated image references.
+This repository consists of a MutatingAdmissionWebhook which rewrites kubernetes pods to use relocated image references.
 The mapping from original to relocated image references is built by deploying `imagemap` custom resources which are processed by a controller also provided by this repository.